 Click “Create” to save your trigger.

 Bam!
-All customers from that Amazon domain who send in a new ticket will automatically be assigned the appropriate language.
+All new tickets from that marketplace will automatically be assigned the appropriate language.

 Need to set a customer’s language manually?
 Easy!
 All you have to do is navigate to their profile (you can do this by clicking on their name in any ticket) and then use the language dropdown on the left to select their language.